History of the School

 Significant expansion took place after the School bought Tettenhall Towers, a Grade II Special Listed building in 1943.
 Overseas pupils first joined the School in the 1960s and girls entered the Sixth Form in 1969.
 The school has been fully co-educational since 1982.

-From its earliest years, Tettenhall made its mark locally and nationally with distinguished politicians, lawyers, academics, sportsmen and sportswomen among its alumni.
-Amongst them Peter Radford gained a Bronze medal in the Rome Olympics and set numerous world records whilst Sir Arthur Harden was awarded the Nobel Prize for Chemistry in 1929.
+From its earliest years, Tettenhall College made its mark locally and nationally with distinguished politicians, lawyers, academics, sportsmen and sportswomen among its alumni.
+Amongst them Peter Radford gained a Bronze medal in the Rome Olympics and set numerous world records whilst Sir Arthur Harden was awarded the Nobel Prize for Chemistry.

 The School today is a thriving community with unrivalled facilities in a stunning location and is recognised as one of the best independent schools in the region.
-With significant plans to further develop and invest in its current facilities, there has never been a more exciting time to be part of its history.
+With significant recent investment and ongoing plans to further develop its current facilities, there has never been a more exciting time to be part of its history.